 With a long history of nearly 130 years, GE has continuously made bold moves to stay relevant in an ever-changing market.
-It started its journey of reinventing in Human Resources with the introduction of RaaS, a new agile model for recruiting.
+It started its reinventing journey in Human Resources with the introduction of RaaS, a new agile model for recruiting.

 GE’s RaaS framework for agile recruitment was built based on the Scrum framework mentioned earlier with four key elements:

-- The Recruiting Scrum Team: GE’s team is built as a cross-functional team, which is focused on the execution and delivery of 2 to 5-week sprint cycles.
+- The Recruiting Scrum Team: GE’s team is built as a cross-functional team focused on the execution and delivery of 2 to 5-week sprint cycles.
 They have all the needed skills to complete any backlog item.

 - The Recruiting Scrum Master: A new role in the recruiting industry to facilitate scrum in the organization and shield the team from interruptions.

-- The Headcount Owner: This person represents the voice of all hiring managers to organize the hiring backlogs and set priorities for each job order.
+- The Headcount Owner: This person represents all hiring managers’ voices to organize the hiring backlogs and set priorities for each job order.

 - Technology: A one-stop talent platform connecting talent pipelines, skills, technical assessments, and headcount backlogs.
 It also feeds a Kanban board to visualize the working process and enable progress visibility to all stakeholders.

-This Agile Recruiting model allows GE to enable an fully immersive experience for candidate.
+This Agile Recruiting model allows GE to enable a fully immersive experience for the candidates.

 Talented people don’t get lost and confused in the process, especially when not matched to a specific position.
-Plus, coordination between team members also got a lot better since information flows fluidly so that members can share information about candidates who may fit in more than one role.
+Plus, coordination between team members also got a lot better since information flows fluidly, and members can share information about candidates who may fit in more than one role.

-By adapting to this agile model, GE continues to drive innovation and maintains their industry leader position.
+By adapting to this agile model, GE continues to drive innovation and maintains its industry leader position.

 02. Deezer - Applying agile recruitment with Kanban Board

-Deezer‘s problem: Its recruitment process was not harmonized between business units.
+Deezer‘s problem: Deezer did not harmonize its recruitment process between business units.
 As its team doubled after one year, many positions were opened, which resulted in too much back-and-forth communication and not good candidates’ experience.

 Deezer’s Action: The recruitment and engineering teams teamed up to change the situation.
 Their application of Kanban for HR is a part of a series of initiatives to enhance the collaboration between the HR/Recruitment team and engineering teams.